 Hot Springs of Santa Rosa – Termales Santa Rosa – ‘a place to be born‘

-The closest city to both of this spa is Periera.
+The closest city to both of these spas is Periera.
 With a population of 700,000, it is the most populated city in the coffee axis.
 For a small town experience, stay in the quaint village of Santa Rosa Cabal, an hour bus ride out of Periera.
 To get there take a local bus from the city’s bus terminal to the village of Santa Rosa Cabal.

 The hot springs of Santa Rosa are just a 20 minute taxi ride outside the village – $7 (20,000 COP) or catch a collective jeep or chiva bus at the market $1 (3,500 COP).
 On the dirt road up the mountain to the springs there’s a wide selection of hotels, cottages, apartments, camping sites and restaurants.